-3. ACCOUNTS RECEIVABLE
+NOTE 3 ACCOUNTS RECEIVABLE

 The District has a service provider that receives and tracks the majority of the loan repayments and balances.
-At September 30, 2015 and 2014, the service provider had not remitted the September loan and interest payments totaling \$68,182 and \$80,816, respectively, to the District before year-end.
+As of September 30, 2016 and 2015, the service provider had not remitted the September loan and interest payments totaling \$46,233 and \$68,182, respectively, to the District before year-end.

-4. LOANS RECEIVABLE
+NOTE 4 LOANS RECEIVABLE